Childhood or Adolescent Special Education with an Annotation in Severe and Multiple Disabilities

 Every student will be eligible for the Annotation in Severe and Multiple Disabilities (Pre-K through 12, all grades).

 Graduates from this program are currently experiencing success in classrooms on Long Island, the New York City area and out of state as special education educators, directors and doctoral candidates.
 Our students are highly regarded and regularly sought after by school districts.

 Accelerate Your Career

-Students who complete an M.A. in Literacy and Cognition at St. Joseph’s College can complete the following programs at an accelerated rate:
+Students who complete an M.A. in Childhood or Adolescence Special Education at St. Joseph’s College can complete the following programs at an accelerated rate:

 - School Building Leader Advanced Certificate: Prepares individuals for such careers as principal, assistant principal, vice principal, associate principal, director, supervisor or department chair, coordinator or unit head (12 credits instead of 15).